apioo/psx-api/README.md

 # API

+The API component is the reference implementation of the [TypeAPI](http://typeapi.org/) specification.
-The API component provides models to describe an API specification.
-You can create those models either by parsing an OpenAPI specification or by using PHP Attributes.
-Based on those models it is then possible to generate i.e. an OpenAPI specification or client SDKs.
+It provides models to describe an REST API and generate based on those models different outputs.
+You can create those models either by parsing a TypeAPI or OpenAPI specification or by using PHP Attributes.
+Based on those models it is then possible to generate i.e. client SDKs.

 ## Usage

-The root model object is called a `Specification` which then contains `Resources` and `Definitions`.
-The resources contain all available metadata of your endpoints and the definitions represent the available schemas.
+The root model object is called a `Specification` which then contains `Operations` and `Definitions`.
+The operations contain all available metadata of your endpoints and the definitions represent the available schemas.

 ### Framework